 Ok, so I love my job!
 There, I’ve said it.
 I’ve got a genuine love for mankind, I think we’re amazing, and with these fantastic skills I’ve been given, I find myself on a mission to help as many individuals fight the good fight with their amazing bodies too.

 I trained at the highly respected Oxford School of Sports Massage, a year of intensive study of anatomy and physiology as well as massage and advanced soft tissue techniques culminating in a level 5 BTEC Professional Diploma in Soft Tissue Therapy, one of the highest levels of clinical massage therapy currently available in the UK (unlike the more usual level 3).
-I operate out of several locations around the Reading area, but the majority of clients I now see at my treatment room based on Donkin Hill in Caversham, North Reading….. introducing Mending Muscles!
+As well as adhoc event/group corporate work, I operate mainly out of my treatment room based on Donkin Hill in Caversham, North Reading….. introducing Mending Muscles!

 Being a long term sports fanatic, and still regularly playing tennis, surfing, skiing and running, I am a firm believer in sports and deep tissue massage as a way of keeping the body functioning at it’s optimal level, whether you’re into sport or not.
-For years I experienced crippling neck & back pain as a result of a gynmastic’s accident, but visiting endless osteopaths, chiropractors and physiotherapists only seemed to provide me with temporary relief.
+For years I experienced crippling neck & back pain as a result of a gymnastic’s accident, but visiting endless osteopaths, chiropractors and physiotherapists only seemed to provide me with temporary relief.
 My troubles were thankfully finally solved by a talented and caring sports massage therapist who not only got rid of my pain and stiffness through muscle relaxation and mobilisation, but restored my postural functionality through strengthening, maintenance and education – looking back now, I think that was when I found my true calling as I now find myself doing all those things for others, a truly wonderful gift to have.